Flathead Ford Performance

 When production ceased in the United States in 1953, the Ford flathead V8 continued to be made in France for use in their military vehicles.
 French blocks, cranks, cams, and rods were produced into the 1980s.

-New Ford Flathead repair manual covers disassembly, inspection and repair, assembly of engine and tolerances.
+New reproduction Ford Flathead repair manual covers disassembly, inspection and repair, assembly of engine and tolerances.
 Contains info for 221ci and 239ci Flathead V-8 Engines (78-81A-59A Series).

 Shop: Ford Flathead V8 Engine Repair Service Manual